schnatterer/pmcaFilesystemServer/README.md

 See https://stackoverflow.com/a/3623727

-For creating a signed release, see https://developer.android.com/studio/publish/app-signing#sign_release
+For creating a release, set git tag and then upload an *unsigned* APK to GitHub's release page.
-Right now, this step is not yet automated using gradle.
+Signed APKs seem to be denied by Sony-PMCA-RE.

 The app writes a log file to the SD card: `/storage/sdcard0/pmcaFilesystemServer/LOG.TXT`.